Teaching and Learning Policy Statement

 At Rye College, all our teachers are committed to ensure every student succeeds and thrives.
 To secure bright futures for all of our students, teachers must use the best pedagogical approaches to engage, challenge, and stretch.
 They must plan learning to build on what is already known and to instil a passion for their subject and learning in general.

-There is no prescribed approach or expected structure to lessons at Rye.
-However, there is a set of principles that underpin our approach to teaching and learning, and an expectation that teachers evaluate the impact of their teaching and constantly strive to secure rapid progress.
-We use Barak Rosenshine’s ‘Principles of Instruction’ as the underpinning for our approach to teaching.
+Barak Rosenshine’s ‘Principles of Instruction’ underpin our approach to teaching and learning, along with the expectation that teachers evaluate the impact of their teaching and constantly strive to secure rapid progress.

 Principles of Instruction